tomjoht/tomjoht.github.io/_posts/2017/1/2017-01-16-adobe-framemaker-continues-to-top-charts.md

 > <p><b>Print is still alive and well, despite what some may think.</b></p><p>Despite what some may believe, print is not dead.
 While print may seem obsolete in many ways, today it’s still the second most common delivery channel for product content; 49% of companies surveyed craft print deliverables.</p>

-The WritersUA [2016 Skills and Technologies Survey](http://www.welinske.com/skills-and-technologies-survey-2016-technologies/), conducted by Joe Welinske, included 284 participants.
-This survey also found that print publishing remains important.
+The WritersUA [2016 Skills and Technologies Survey](http://www.welinske.com/skills-and-technologies-survey-2016-technologies/), conducted by Joe Welinske and including 284 participants, also found that print publishing remains important.
 Joe writes:

 > PDF (79%) is at the top of the list as the most valued technology used for producing support manuals.
 Using PDF as a delivery format has become a staple in our documentation sets.
 PDF files can be delivered to users in any number of ways.
 In the past, this technology was mainly used for legacy print documents like user guides, and also for supplemental white papers and troubleshooting information.
 Today we find many organizations using PDF files as the primary distribution format for product documentation.

-Despite the predominance of the web, it seems that, even in 2017, PDF is still important.
+Despite the predominance of the web, it's clear that even in 2017, PDF is still important.

+*Note: Adobe is one of the sponsors for this site.*

 ## Authoring tools